jekverse/ComfyUI-Paperspace/README.md

-# ComfyUI Setup with Flux Dev FP16 Model
+# ComfyUI Setup with Flux Dev FP16 Model on Paperspace Gradient

-This repository provides an easy setup for ComfyUI using the Flux Dev FP16 model.
-It is specifically designed for users working with **Paperspace Gradient**.
+This repository is intended to set up **ComfyUI** with the **Flux Dev FP16** model specifically for **Paperspace Gradient** users.

+## Requirements

-> **Note:** This setup has been tested with the A4000 GPU.
-It's not recommended for GPUs below this specification.
+- **GPU:** Tested with **A4000**.
+It's not recommended to use GPUs with lower specifications.

-## Prerequisites

-- A Paperspace Gradient account
-- A GPU with performance equivalent to or better than the A4000
+- **Storage:** During installation, you won't incur any persistent storage charges from Paperspace.
+The setup runs outside of the notebooks and storage directories, meaning your environment won't be saved, but you won't be charged for storage either.
+- **Python Environment:** The repository uses a Python virtual environment, ensuring no dependency conflicts.

-## Quick Start
+## Installation

-1. Open the terminal in your Paperspace Gradient environment.
+1. Open your Paperspace terminal.
-2. Run the following command to set up the environment:
+2. Run the following command to make the setup script executable and begin installation:

     ```bash
     chmod +x setup.sh && ./setup.sh
     ```

-3. Wait for the setup process to complete.
+3. Wait until the process displays a local URL.

-That's it!
-Once the process finishes, your environment should be ready to go.
+4. Open a new terminal and run the following command to make the local URL public via **Cloudflared**:

+    ```bash
+    cloudflared tunnel run comfyuiflux
+    ```

-## Disclaimer
+## Notes

-This repository is intended exclusively for users running their workflows on **Paperspace Gradient**.
-Other platforms may not be compatible or provide the same level of performance.
+- This setup is not persistent, so every time you restart your instance, you'll need to re-run the installation.
+- Make sure you are using a GPU with similar or higher specs than the A4000 for optimal performance.

+Happy coding!